Q&A About Google’s Q&A

-It’s been a challenge for small businesses — and even professional marketers — to stay current with the flood of new Knowledge Panel Business Profile features that Google has introduced in the last couple of years.
+It’s been a challenge for small businesses—and even professional marketers—to stay current with the flood of new Google Business Profile features that Google has introduced in the last couple of years.

 One of the most visible of those features, released in August of 2017, is Questions & Answers.
 In a nutshell, Q&A enables any Google user to ask, and any Google user to answer, any question about any business in the world.
 These crowdsourced questions and answers appear prominently on the Business Profile anytime that business is searched.